Tuesday, January 31, 2023

 • Route requests to multiple MS by exposing a single endpoint.

-• Multiple MS exposes through Single Endpoint & route them to internal backend MS based on the request.
+• Multiple MS exposes through Single Endpoint & route them to the internal backend MS based on the request.

 • Gateway Service endpoint will configure internal MS.